 Step 6: Maintain a Daily Track of Symptoms

 You need to have a daily tracker that will let you see worsening of the infection symptoms.
 It is vital that you check on babies and children closely as they are more prone to developing severe cases of the infection.
 Have a clear record of the following.

-- Body temperature of patients.
-Temperature varies throughout the day and you must record temperature at sake time everyday since that can make for a more valid record.
+- The body temperature of patients.
+Temperature varies throughout the day and you must record temperature at sake time every day since that can make for a more valid record.

 Go to the nearest hospital whenever the infected person shows any of these symptoms.